 “Firmness” means the nature of the supply commitment under a Product (e.g., firm versus interruptible supply).

-“General Terms and Conditions” means (i) NGPL’s tariffs in effect from time to time pertaining to each Product Type on EnronOnline, (ii) other terms and conditions relating to each Product Type as may be agreed to between NGPL and the Counterparties or are otherwise made applicable to Transactions, and (iii) provisions establishing NGPL as the counterparty to a Counterparty on Transactions.
-The General Terms and Conditions will include an amendment to the EnronOnline Electronic Trading Agreement between EnronOnline and Counterparty pursuant to which Counterparty will agree that, for purposes of transactions in NGPL Products, the term “__________” shall be deemed to refer to NGPL.
+“General Terms and Conditions” means (i) NGPL’s tariffs in effect from time to time pertaining to each Product Type on EnronOnline, (ii) other terms and conditions relating to each Product Type as may be agreed to between NGPL and the Counterparties or are otherwise made applicable to Transactions, and (iii) an agreement, in form and substance substantially similar to Schedule 1 hereto, pursuant to which Counterparty and NGPL agree to certain terms and conditions applicable to Counterparty's use of the Website to enter into Transactions with NGPL.
 “Launch Date” means the date on which the first Product to be offered by NGPL is displayed on EnronOnline.

 “Market Manager Application” means the EnronOnline application which will enable NGPL to display, activate, sort, suspend, and manage the prices posted on EnronOnline by NGPL for Products, and to prepare and access records of all historical Transactions executed by NGPL through EnronOnline pursuant to this Agreement.